CompUSA: Closings and sale to Systemax

 On or immediately before February 28, 2007, CompUSA retained the services of Gordon Brothers, a company that specializes in asset recovery and restructuring, for the purposes of closing 126 stores nationwide.
 The closing locations were chosen based upon their overall performance, profitability, and proximity to competitors such as Best Buy, Fry's Electronics, Micro Center, and Circuit City.
 This first round of closings reduced the number of stores to less than half of its previous number.

 During the liquidation process, the stores typically offered discounts starting at 5 to 30 percent off of retail prices, ending at up to 95 percent.
 Liquidation was completed on May 14, 2007.

 On December 7, 2007, CompUSA was sold to Specialty Equity, an affiliate of Gordon Brothers Group.

 On January 6, 2008, a month after CompUSA was sold to liquidators, Systemax, Inc. (TigerDirect's then-parent company) announced its purchase of 16 CompUSA locations as well as the brand, trademarks, e-commerce business, and technical services.

 Systemax also had announced that the eleven existing and three TigerDirect-branded retail stores that were under construction would be converted to the CompUSA brand over the spring of 2008.

-On November 2, 2012, it was announced that Systemax would drop both the CompUSA and Circuit City storefront brands by consolidating their businesses under the TigerDirect brand and website.
+On November 2, 2012, it was announced that Systemax would drop both the CompUSA and Circuit City storefront brands by consolidating them under the TigerDirect brand and website.
 That officially marked the end of the heritage CompUSA brand name as used by Systemax.
 Customers of both businesses were informed via e-mail on November 7, 2012.

-Online relaunch

-In 2018 the CompUSA brand returned as an affiliate website, though it later shut down.

-As of late November 2022, CompUSA's website is online and active at its original domain.